Vlastimil Bubník

 During his football career he played for RH Brno.
 Over nine seasons in the Czechoslovak First League, he made 103 appearances, scoring 32 goals.
 He also scored 40 goals in five seasons in the second level.
-He earned 11 caps and scored 4 goals for the Czechoslovakia national football team from 1957 to 1960, and participated in the 1960 European Nations' Cup.
+He earned 11 caps and scored 4 goals for the Czechoslovakia national football team from 1957 to 1960, and participated in the 1960 European Nations' Cup, scoring in the third place playoff match, in which Czechoslovakia beat France 2–0.
 He died in 2015.